brown9804/VerilogCircuitDesignsHub/Multiplexor21_2bits_Logic_Gates/README.md

 4. FLIP FLOP TYPE-D and tester
 5. MUX2:1 1 BIT and tester
 6. MUX2:1 2 BITS and tester
-7. Structural desing based on MUX2:1 2 BITS
+7. Structural desing based on MUX2:1 2 BITS and FLIP FLOP TYPE-D
 7. TestBench

 * If you want to simulate HDL: